Hypromellose: Use in construction materials

-Functionally HPMC is very similar to HEMC (hydroxy ethyl methyl cellulose) Trade names include Methocel and Walocel.
-The global leading producer is now DuPont, formerly manufactured under Dow Wolff Cellulosics GmbH.

 Ophthalmic applications

 Hypromellose solutions were patented as a semisynthetic substitute for tear-film.
 Its molecular structure is predicated upon a base celluloid compound that is highly water-soluble.
 Post-application, celluloid attributes of good water solubility reportedly aid in visual clarity.
 When applied, a hypromellose solution acts to swell and absorb water, thereby expanding the thickness of the tear-film.
 Hypromellose augmentation therefore results in extended lubricant time presence on the cornea, which theoretically results in decreased eye irritation, especially in dry climates, home, or work environments.
 On a molecular level, this polymer contains beta-linked D-glucose units that remain metabolically intact for days to weeks.
 On a manufacturing note, since hypromellose is a vegetarian substitute for gelatin, it is slightly more expensive to produce due to semisynthetic manufacturing processes.
 Aside from its widespread commercial and retail availability over the counter in a variety of products, hypromellose 2% solution has been documented to be used during surgery to aid in corneal protection and during orbital surgery.